nomaddevs1/Smart_Waste/gps-client/README.md

 ## Introduction<a name="introduction"></a>

 Our client is developed using React and scaffolded with `create-react-app`.
-It provides the user interface for interacting with the transcription service, allowing users to upload audio files, view and edit transcriptions, and export the results.
+It provides the user interface for interacting with the Smart Waste management system, allowing users to monitor and manage waste collection services efficiently.

 ## Installation<a name="installation"></a>

 To set up the client for development or deployment, follow these steps:

-1. Navigate to the `transcribe-client/` directory:
+1. Navigate to the `gps-client/` directory:
     ```sh
-    cd transcribe-client/
+    cd gps-client/
     ```

 2. Install the project dependencies: